SEA Games: Singapore's Schooling cruises to 100m butterfly gold, sets new Games record

 The 22-year-old clocked 51.38s ahead of Indonesia's Triady Fauzi Sidiq and Glenn Victor Sutanto.
 It is the same event in which he won an Olympic gold medal in a record time of 50.39s at Rio 2016.

-The event also makes Joseph Schooling the first to time below 52s in SEA Games history.
+Wednesday's performance makes Joseph Schooling the first to time below 52s in SEA Games history, even though he clocked slower than the 50.83s at last month's FINA World Championships.

+Schooling seemed satisfied enough with his result, telling reporters later that "it was a pretty solid time" for him.

+"Coming into this meet, timing wasn't the goal.
+It was more of mentoring the younger kids," said the University of Texas undergrad.
+"I'm pleased with the time, even though it was not the best time.
+I'm happy with the effort I gave."